Skip to content

 }

-The client message format must be transformed to the back-end service message format within the In sequence.
+The client message format must be transformed into the back-end service message format within the mediation flow before making the back-end service call.

 Let's get started!